daattali/beautiful-jekyll/_posts/2017-05-01-UsingJekyll.md

 ### Don't forget about images and logos

 Finally images and logos for the header.
 These need to be formatted correctly, sometimes with transparency.
 I finally settled on [Drawsvg](http://drawsvg.org/) to do this.
 I also found out that I do not need to copy images from flickr, but instead can link to them in my blog using bigimg tag.

+### Template Beautiful Jekyll

+Many thanks to [Dean Attali](http://deanattali.com/beautiful-jekyll/) for Beautiful Jekyll.
+It was a big step in the right direction with responsive pages and nice looking header and footers.
+I do have some issues however, the header and footer seem to link to project website instead of the pretty name, and the documentation was lacking.
+Also, I am not sure why you don't setup sitemap as a default.
+There are little things missing, but overall it was a big help.

 ### Summary